Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 Who I Work With

-• High-achieving individuals who feel overwhelmed internally
+- High-achieving individuals who feel overwhelmed internally

-• Individuals dealing with perfectionism and/or burnout
+- Individuals dealing with perfectionism and/or self-criticism

-• Parents managing stress alongside family demands
+- Parents managing stress alongside family demands

-• People also dealing with depression, panic, performance anxiety or ADHD
+- Individuals additionally experiencing depression, panic, performance anxiety or ADHD

 Whether your anxiety is new or something you’ve carried for years, therapy can help you move forward.
 Many of my clients tell me they wish they’d reached out sooner to address their anxiety symptoms.

-Online Anxiety Therapy in California
+Online Anxiety Therapy From Anywhere In California

 Getting Started Is Simple

-1. Reach out through my contact form
+- Reach out through my contact form

-2. Schedule a free consultation
+- Schedule a free 15-minute phone consultation

-3. Begin therapy at a pace that feels right for you
+- Begin therapy at a pace that feels right for you

 I’ll guide you through each step, so you feel comfortable and supported.
 If you’re tired of carrying so much in your mind all the time, support is available — and change is possible.
+Let’s connect.

 Common Misconceptions About Anxiety Therapy